Home / 5G / Protocols / PHY / Bandwidth Part

 Initial BWP

 The initial BWP is the starting operating region used during early access and initial common behavior.
-It is often the first practical bandwidth context an engineer sees before more specific scheduling and data behavior begins.
+It is often the first practical bandwidth context before more specific scheduling and data behavior begins.

 Active BWP